 Do you need to read anything else?
 Nope!

-Expert opinion: After being bogged down in those giant series I mentioned, Del Rey has finally started putting out more standalones.
-This one just came out last fall.
-Just out now is Kenobi by John Jackson Miller (Obi-wan on Tatooine, between Revenge of the Sith and Star Wars.)
-And coming soon is Razor’s Edge by Martha Wells, a Leia book that’s set between Star Wars and Empire, that’s pretty decent.
-There’s a Han Solo book from James S.A.
-Corey in the pipeline for next year as well, but if you want to read about Han now, check out the Brian Daley novels from back during the Original Trilogy days: Han Solo at Stars’ End, Han Solo’s Revenge, and Han Solo and the Lost Legacy.
+Expert opinion: After being bogged down in those giant series I mentioned, Del Rey finally started putting out more standalones just before the move to Legends.
+Another good bet is Kenobi by John Jackson Miller (Obi-wan on Tatooine, between Revenge of the Sith and Star Wars.)
+Then there’s Razor’s Edge by Martha Wells, a Leia book that’s set between Star Wars and Empire, that’s pretty decent.
+Or how about Honor Among Thieves, a Han Solo book from James S.A.
+Corey… And then there’s the Brian Daley novels from back during the Original Trilogy days: Han Solo at Stars’ End, Han Solo’s Revenge, and Han Solo and the Lost Legacy.
 They’re set before the original Star Wars and probably your best bet when it comes to the oldest stuff.

 You can ask any Star Wars fan and chances are they’ll give you other options, ones that are sure to make me put my judgey face on, but hey: Everyone has different tastes.
 You don’t have to trust me, but these are my picks for someone who’s not well versed in this terribly geeky, overly specific sphere of Star Wars fandom.
 Though chances are that most people will still tell you to read the Thrawn trilogy, too, so at least go for those first.